-Providing the right embroidery tools for every job can make all the world of difference.
+Providing the right embroidery tools for every job can make a world of difference.
 The beginner and the experienced embroiderer both need dependable tools to complete a variety of embroidery activities.
-Like the tools for any hobby, they range from the basic to specialized.
-The embroidery enthusiast will find there are a few essential tools and thereafter add-ons to those basics as your knowledge and experience grows.
+Like the tools for any hobby, embroidery materials range from basic to specialized.
+The embroidery enthusiast will find there are a few essential tools and thereafter, add-ons to those basics as your knowledge and experience grows.

 Here are the basic 5 embroidery tools you will need to start.
 In the next section, I have outlined all the extras you will slowly need to accumulate.
 Many of the ones in the second section you may have already.

 You can’t sew without needles, and having the right needle for the right job is very important.
 There are three basic needles used for embroidery tools and they come in different sizes.
 The three main needles are crewel, tapestry and milliner needles.

 - Crewel needles have a short sharp tip.
 The eye of the needle is medium to long and the eye is slightly bigger than the shaft.
 The crewel needles come in sizes from 1 – 12 with 1 being the largest and 12 the smallest size.
 These are the most common needles used for embroidery.
 Buy a packet with assorted sizes to suit different projects.